transloadit/ios-sdk/README.md

 - TEMPLATE_ID template ID
 - SECRET_KEY Your secret key.
 - SIGNATURE_AUTHENTICATION Using server authentication or not.
 Same as the server settings.

+## Documentation

+See <a href="https://github.com/transloadit/ios-sdk/blob/master/README.md">GitHub</a> for the full documentation.